|Height:||10 – 12 inches|

 Featured Image: Oleksandr Volchanskyi, Shutterstock

-- Devon Rex Kittens – Before You Get One
+- Devon Rex Kittens – Before You Welcome One Into Your Familly…

 - 3 Little-Known Facts About Devon Rex